-AMERICAN FARMERS & RANCHERS PREAMBLE We believe in this nation, under God, and for the great hope for eternal freedom, which it holds for humanity everywhere.
-We re-affirm our convictions of the truth and the rightness of the ideals

-We re-affirm our convictions of the truth and the rightness of the ideals expressed in the Declaration of Independence, the Constitution of the United States and its Bill of Rights.

-We pray our state and national leaders place national security and the preservation of our form of government as their foremost responsibility.

-We support programs that will preserve the American system of family farms and encourage all commodity groups and all farmers and ranchers to cooperate in formulating solutions and promoting such.

-Under our economic and political system, the family farm system of agriculture is the most productive and efficient in the world.
-Since the nation's beginning, family farmers and ranchers have brought forth from the soil new wealth in abundant production of food and fiber and even today agriculture remains the number one industry.
+1 AMERICAN FARMERS & RANCHERS 2 3 PREAMBLE 4 5 We believe in this nation, under God, and for the great hope for eternal freedom, 6 which it holds for humanity everywhere.
+7 We re-affirm our convictions of the truth and the rightness of the ideals expressed 8 in the Declaration of Independence, the Constitution of the United States and its Bill of Rights.
+9 10 We pray our state and national leaders place national security and the 11 preservation of our form of government as their foremost responsibility.
+12 We support prudent policy and programs that will preserve the American system 13 of family farms.
+Furthermore, we encourage all commodity groups and all farmers and ranchers to cooperate in formulating solutions and promoting sustainability.
+14 15 Under our economic and political system, the family farm system of agriculture is the most productive and efficient in the world.
+Since the nation's beginning, family 16 17 farmers and ranchers have brought forth from the soil new wealth in abundant 18 production of food and fiber and even today agriculture remains the number one 19 industry.
+20 21 PURPOSE 22 23 The American Farmers & Ranchers' mission is to provide effective grassroots 24 25 26 27 leadership for the enhancement and protection of farmers and ranchers, so their rural communities may thrive and prosper.

-PURPOSE

-The American Farmers & Ranchers' mission is to provide effective grassroots leadership for the enhancement and protection of farmers and ranchers, so their rural communities may thrive and prosper.
 Guided by its educational, cooperative and legislative principles, American Farmers & Ranchers is committed to work for the advancement of the quality of life for its membership and people everywhere.